ItsLeMax/OBS-Recording-Indicator/README.md

-# obs-recording-indicator
+# OBS-Recording-Indicator
-OBS addition that shows a recording indicator similar to shadowplay
+Invisible background program for OBS that shows recording indicators similar to shadowplay